-These search results tend to be long form blog posts, videos, Wikipedia pages, etc. Let’s type in a couple informational queries to get an idea of what search results are being offered:
+These search results tend to be long-form blog posts, videos, Wikipedia pages, etc. For example:

 These search results are catered to a searcher who is trying to understand how to do the wrestling move known as a suplex.
 They are not looking to purchase a suplex, they are not searching for a suplex brand, they are interested in learning more about how to do a suplex.
 Education is the key here.

 If you were to click into one of the results:

 Nothing for sale, no pitch for a product or service… This content is all centered around providing a searcher with information.
 These types of queries are top of the funnel, for searchers are in discovery mode.